thekabal/tki/README.md

 ##Code quality:
 The project began in the early PHP4 era, and as a result, is less than ideal.
 Substantial progress has been made towards modernization, and we are continuing that process. **Feedback and PR's are welcome and appreciated**.

+##Contributing:
+Feel free to contribute to the project!
+We use GitHub for our issues tracking (provide feedback!), milestone planning, code storage, and releases.

 I hope you enjoy the game!,
 <br>The Kabal